snytkine/snytkine.github.io/pages/index.md

  - *Almost 100% test coverage.* Over 200 Unit tests ensure that frameworks works as designed.
 We tried to cover all the scenarios and edge cases.

-For features, getting started with development, see the {% include doc.html name="Getting Started" path="getting-started" %} page.
 Would you like to request a feature or contribute?
 [Open an issue]({{ site.repo }}/issues)